Al-Birwa: Ottoman Empire

 Al-Birwa came under Ottoman rule in 1517, along with all of Palestine.
 In 1596, al-Birwa was a small village in the Akka Nahiya (Subdistrict of Acre), part of the Safad Sanjak (District of Safed).
 The village paid taxes on wheat, barley, fruit, beehives, and goats.
 According to Ottoman tax registers, al-Birwa had 121 residents in 1596.

+The village is mentioned as 'Berroe' by Richard Pococke during his visit to the area in 1737.
+In 1761, when the Galilee was dominated by Daher al-Umar, Giovanni Mariti visited the area and noted that Birwa and Kabul (which he called 'Benadie' and 'Tabul') lied in a "well cultivated" valley abundant in crops.
 A map from Napoleon's invasion of 1799 by French cartographer Pierre Jacotin depicted al-Birwa as "Beroweh", though its location on the map was misplaced.

 In the late 19th century, al-Birwa grew to be a large village, with a well in its southern area.
 (Note: Conder & Kitchener (1881), page 270, cited in Khalidi, 1992, p.
 9.)
 To the north lay "beautiful olive-groves and fruitful wheatfields," as they were described by one Western traveller to the region in the mid-19th century.
 American biblical scholar Edward Robinson visited al-Birwa in 1852 and noted that it was one of 18 villages in Palestine with an operating Christian (Eastern Orthodox) church.
 By 1859, British Consul Edward T. Rogers recorded that al-Birwa had approximately 900 inhabitants.
 The French explorer, Victor Guérin, who visited in 1875, described the Christians of Birwa as Greek Orthodox, and noted that they had a "fairly new" church.

 A population list from about 1887 showed that al-Birwa had about 755 inhabitant, of whom 650 were Muslims and 105 were Christians.
 In 1888, the Ottomans built an elementary school for boys.